 Here’s the rub.
 Judging a person’s physical book library is unfair in this age.
 My physical book library is grossly inadequate by either standard mentioned above.
-However, I’d put my digital library up against most total libraries since I own multiple copies of five or six modern commentary sets and a slew of public domain commentaries in various Bible software programs.
+However, I’d put my inductive Bible study software library up against most total libraries since I own multiple copies of five or six modern commentary sets and a slew of public domain commentaries in various Bible software programs.
 In one program I’ve got almost a dozen sets.

 I’m not bragging, but proving a point.
 Today, a digital library is more important than a physical library, cheaper in some cases and easier to manage and use in all cases.

 Most of our readers can’t build a library as large as I’ve got since a third of it was given to me as part of a reviewer’s package.
 However, over my twenty-five years of ministry I’ve invested thousands of dollars in both physical and digital books.
 I’d like to share a few things I’ve learned about how to build a good digital theological library without spending more money than you should.